TarangParmar/fpki-guides/_common/10_troubleshooting.md

 These extensions contain Hypertext Transfer Protocol (HTTP) pointers that our operating systems will use to support certificate path discovery and validation.
 If local network configurations are configured to block access to these HTTP pointers, validation may fail.
 Use the following steps to confirm network configurations are not preventing access to these important extension pointers.

 **Recommended Steps:**
-1. Export the certificate you'd like to analyze to a known location on your file system (e.g., C:\Test\PIV-Authentication.cer)
+1. Export the certificate you'd like to analyze to a known location on your file system.

 2. Start -> Run -> cmd.exe